rcavieses/bibliometric_web_app/src/web/README.md

    - Click "Generate New Private Key"
    - Save the JSON file as `firebase_credentials.json` in the `secrets` directory

+For detailed instructions, see the [Firebase Setup Guide](../../docs/guides/firebase_setup.md).

 ### 2. Installation

 1. **Install required packages**: